Using spreadsheets

 Another very interesting use of the Spreadsheet Workbench in FreeCAD is the inverse of what we've been doing: Instead of reading the values of properties of 3D objects, we can also assign values to these objects.
 Remember, however, one of the fundamental rules of FreeCAD: Circular dependencies are forbidden.
 We therefore can not use the same spreadsheet to read and write values to a 3D object.
 That would make the object depend on the spreadsheet, which would also depend on the object.
 Instead, we will create another spreadsheet.

-• We can now close the spreadsheet tab (small x in the spreadsheet tab of the geometry window).
+- We can now close the spreadsheet tab (small x in the spreadsheet tab of the geometry window).
 This is not a requirement, multiple open spreadsheets are no problem.

-• Press the icon New Spreadsheet button again
+- Press the New Spreadsheet button again

-• Change the name of the new spreadsheet to something more meaningful, such as Input (do this by right-clicking the new spreadsheet object, and choosing Rename).
+- Change the name of the new spreadsheet to something more meaningful, such as Input (do this by right-clicking the new spreadsheet object, and choosing Rename).

-• Double-click the Input spreadsheet to open the spreadsheet editor.
+- Double-click the Input spreadsheet to open the spreadsheet editor.

-• In cell A1, let's put a descriptive text, for example: "Cube dimensions"
+- In cell A1, let's put a descriptive text, for example: "Cube dimensions"

-• In cell B1, write =5mm (using the = sign makes sure the value is interpreted as non-text).
+- In cell B1, write =5mm (using the = sign makes sure the value is interpreted as non-text).

-• Now to be able to use this value outside the spreadsheet, we need to give a name, or alias, to the B1 cell.
+- Now to be able to use this value outside the spreadsheet, we need to give a name, or alias, to the B1 cell.
 Right-click the cells, click Properties and select the Alias tab.
 Give it a name, such as cubedims:

-• Press OK, then close the spreadsheet tab (Right click on the spreadsheet tab in the bottom of the geometry window, select close from the list.
+- Press OK, then close the spreadsheet tab (Right click on the spreadsheet tab in the bottom of the geometry window, select close from the list.
 Spreadsheet still exists in the Model tree.)

-• Select the cube object
+- Select the cube object

-• In the properties editor, click the little icon expression icon at the right side of the Length field.
+- In the properties editor, click the little expression icon at the right side of the Length field.
 This will open then expressions editor, where you can write Spreadsheet001.cubedims.
 (You're first inclination is to use the name "Input," however for now use "Spreadsheet001," more later.)
 You should note the cube shape change in the dimension you entered.
 Repeat this for Height and Width:

 You might wonder why we used "Spreadsheet001" instead of "Input" in the expression above.
 This is because each object, in a FreeCAD document, has an internal name, (e.g. Spreadsheet001) which is unique in the document, and a label, (e.g. Input) which appears in the tree view.
 If you uncheck the appropriate option in the preferences settings, FreeCAD will allow you to give the same label to more than one object.
 All operations that must identify an object with absolutely certainty, will use the unique internal name instead of the label, which could designate more than one object.
 The easiest way to know the internal name of an object is by keeping the Selection panel (top menu View --> Panels --> Selection view) open, it will always indicate the internal name of a selected object: